+For exclusions under Part I.E.4.a.i(B) the permittee must describe general locations where another entity implements the post-construction program and must maintain documented MS4 agreements to comply with Part I.E.4.a.i(B).

-i.
-Excluded Sites: Maintain records for activities covered under Part I.E.4.c.i.
+Excluded Sites: Maintain records for activities covered under Part I.E.4.a.i(B) through (E) and (G) through (J).
 Records must include the site name, owner name, location, completion date, site acreage, reason for exclusion, and any information required below.

 Pavement Management Sites – The acreage of the excluded impervious area for rehabilitation and reconstruction of pavement that are not maintenance sites.

-Excluded Roadway Redevelopment – The acreage of the excluded impervious area.
+Excluded Roadway Redevelopment – The acreage of the excluded paved area.

 Excluded Existing Roadway Areas for Roadway Redevelopment – The acreage of the excluded impervious area.